-The Bank also became an issuer of Green Bonds and developed in particular in 2013 a new product called 'Crédit Agricole CIB Green Notes'.
+Crédit Agricole has been a pioneer and a leader in sustainable finance, including in the Green Bonds market, for more than 10 years.
+In particular, Crédit Agricole CIB started issuing Green Notes in 2013.
 Green Notes are bonds or any other financing tools issued by Crédit Agricole CIB for which the proceeds are dedicated to projects with an environmental purpose.